nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 3. numpy (test on  1.18.1)
 4. scipy (test on 1.4.1)

 I use miniconda to manage python environment.
-You may use [./env.yml](./env.yml) to create the environment on our server by:
+You may use [./env.yml](./env.yml) or [./env2.yml](./env2.yml) to create the environment on our server by:

 ```
 # create environment